-The bill, H.B.
-No. 253, proposes the establishment of the Institute for Animal Health Research and Response at Texas A&M University.
+The bill, introduced by Kitzman as H.B.
+No. 253, establishes the Institute for Animal Health Research and Response at Texas A&M University.
 It amends Section 61.003(6) of the Education Code to include the new institute as part of the Texas A&M University System.
-The bill also introduces Section 86.83, which outlines the institute's purpose, management, and operational framework.
+Additionally, it adds Section 86.83 to the Education Code, which outlines the institute's purpose, management, and operational framework.
 The institute will focus on studying animal diseases and parasitic insects, developing prevention strategies, and evaluating treatment methods in collaboration with the Parks and Wildlife Department and the Texas Animal Health Commission.

 Statutes affected: